 Exercise in zero g just slows down the deterioration, doesn't fix it.
 For instance, as well as the bone loss, and muscle loss and peak muscle power loss, which exercise can help with, you still have

-- higher resting heart rate in zero g
+- lower resting heart rate in zero g

 - fewer red blood cells

 - loss of appetite

 , so it is hard to eat as much as you need

 because you sweat more than usual because you can't lose heat by convection, only by radiation (no gravity means hot air doesn't rise but just creates a blanket around your body).

 - stomach and internal organs not working quite right